-Additionally, the Criminal Risk Prevention Model approved in April 2017 by the Board of Directors of MAPFRE S.A. establishes the basis of the Criminal Risk Prevention System adopted by MAPFRE, providing the organization with a supervisory model to prevent the commission of crimes that may be attributed to the Group companies.
+Additionally, the Criminal Risk Prevention Model approved by the Board of Directors of MAPFRE S.A. establishes the basis of the Criminal Risk Prevention System adopted by MAPFRE, providing the organization with a supervisory model to prevent the commission of crimes that may be attributed to the Group companies.
 This model is used to raise awareness, stressing the regulatory aspects with criminal significance to which companies are exposed, and to establish the methodology for the management and evaluation of the controls implemented to prevent or mitigate potential crimes.
-The Criminal Risk Prevention Model applies to MAPFRE's legal representatives, its associates, its executives, its employees and all the other persons who are under the authority or control of the above-mentioned persons or who work in their area of management, supervision, vigilance or control.
+The Criminal Risk Prevention Model applies to MAPFRE's legal representatives, its corporate administrators, its executives, employees and other persons who are subject to the authority or instructions of the aforementioned persons or who operate in their area of management, supervision, surveillance or control.
 This includes all groups of individuals who act in the name of, on behalf of, or in some way or other in the interest of the Group.